mongodb/docs/source/reference/javascript.rst

    Explicitly creates a new collation.
 Because MongoDB creates collections implicitly when referenced, this command is primarily used for creating new capped collections.
-In some circumstances, you may use this command to pre-allocate space for a uncapped collection.
+In some circumstances, you may use this command to pre-allocate space for an ordinary collection.

-   Capped collections have maximum size or document counts that limit their ability to grow beyond maximum thresholds.
+   Capped collections have maximum size or document counts that prevent them from growing beyond maximum thresholds.
 All capped collections must specify a maximum size, but may also specify a maximum document count.
 The collection will remove older documents if a collection reaches the maximum size limit before it reaches